 Okay.
 So now you’re probably asking yourself, “Why in the hell wouldn’t I do a first look?”
 Fair question.
 Couples decide not to do a first look for a variety of reasons, the most common being that they prefer a more traditional wedding in which the groom sees the bride for the first time as she walks down the aisle.
 Other couples aren’t very sentimental and doing a first look just isn’t that important to them.
 And sometimes, the bride and/or groom is running late and there simply isn’t enough time for the first look.
 Whatever the case, if you don’t do a first look, the wedding will still be amazing and your photographer will still get all the beautiful shots you’ve been dreaming of.

 I should mention here that there is a sort of in-between option for those of you on the fence.
 If you don’t want to see each other before the ceremony, but would still like a few private images from this part of the day, you can always do some “anticipation” photos.
 This is where you come together and say hello, or read private vows, or say a prayer, etc., but you don’t actually see one another.
 It has the same calming effect as the first look, but at the same time allows you to keep things more traditional.

 So should we do a first look or not?
-If you’re asking me, the wedding photographer, my answer is yes, absolutely.
-But ultimately the choice is yours, as it is with the venue and the music and the food and everything else involved with your wedding day.
+If you’re asking me, a wedding photographer, my answer is “absolutely.”
+But ultimately the choice is yours, as it is with the wedding venue and the music and the food and everything else involved with your wedding day.
 Don’t worry about what you’re “supposed” to do.
 It’s your personal choices that will make your wedding unique, so go with your gut.
 There are no wrong answers.